Team Review: Oathbringer (Part One) by Brandon Sanderson

 Oathbringer is the third book in the Stormlight Archive.
 It’s a book we’ve been looking forward to for a long time and we’re excited to finally have our hands on it.
-Due to its length (and its epicness), we’ll be breaking up our review into five parts (which correspond to the five parts of the book).
+Due to its length (and its epicness), we’ll be breaking up our review into four parts.
 Warning: spoilers ahead for all of part one!

 Indiana: So far, Sanderson has delivered exactly the sort of book I was hoping he would.
 The story is moving at a pretty fast pace, but there’s a lot more character development than I expected and not just of the main Radiants like Shallan or Dalinar.

 Pete: It’s wonderful.
 Things have really ramped up in intensity since The Way of Kings, but at the same time, there have been a lot of more contemplative, character-exploring scenes.
 Young Dalinar is shockingly different from present-day Dalinar.
 I expected him to be a warlord, but I don’t know if I expected him to be so brutal that he accidentally kills his own men in combat from time to time.